iterative/dvc.org/content/docs/command-reference/get.md

 ## Options

-- `-o <path>`, `--out <path>` - specify a path (directory and/or file name) to the desired location to place the download file in.
-The default value (when this option isn't used) is the current working directory (`.`) and original file name.
-If an existing directory is specified, then the target data will be placed inside.
+- `-o <path>`, `--out <path>` - specify a path to the desired location to place the imported file in the workspace (instead of using the current working directory).
+Directories specified in the path will be created by this command.

 - `--rev <commit>` - commit hash, branch or tag name, etc. (any [Git revision](https://git-scm.com/docs/revisions)) of the repository to